Embed Video in Email: Why, How, and When

 If your data shows that the majority of your audience uses the earlier listed email clients and apps that support in-email viewing, we say: go for it!
 Look into your email provider’s support of HTML5 and refer to this article for more guidance.

-If not, we have more recommendations that give you control over the way your video is received in email.
+Thus, we have more recommendations that give you control over the way your video is received in email.

 One of the best ways to showcase your video without getting it to natively play in the email is a video scene turned into a GIF.